nicolas-zampieri/SOEN342/Phase1/docs/use_cases.md

 1. Client opens the application or selects **Upload CSV**.
 2. System reads the CSV and parses each record.
 3. System validates fields (cities, times, prices).
+4. Client may sort results (by duration, price, etc.) or select details.
-4. System confirms data is loaded and ready.
+5. System confirms data is loaded and ready.

 **Extensions:**
 - CSV is invalid → System rejects file and shows error message.